 I am not “all positive” or “purely positive” and am not fond of the terms.
 They are generally thrown out as straw men by trainers who defend aversives, as a way to “prove” that humane training is impossible, ridiculous, or even in some cases, secretly no different from what they do.

 That being said, there are some great trainers who are coming closer and closer to a purely positive reinforcement approach.
-For myself it’s very important to think about the ways I teach things and get creative about training behaviors without negative punishment or negative reinforcement (or positive punishment of course) when possible.
+For myself, it’s very important to think about the ways I teach things and get creative about training behaviors without negative punishment or negative reinforcement (or positive punishment of course) when possible.
 I know for me it is easy to get set in my ways, and something really nice can emerge when I apply myself to thinking about a familiar behavior as if it is the first time I’ve taught it, and not fall back immediately on negative punishment for instance.

 I applaud anyone who learns about the processes of learning and takes a deliberate step “down” the hierarchy to a less intrusive, less coercive method.
 Keep going!

 Finally, a special word about negative reinforcement.
-I have made at least three videos that demonstrate possible fallout from negative reinforcement and/or show it in a critical way.
+I have made several videos that demonstrate possible fallout from negative reinforcement and/or show it in a critical way.
 They are “Negative Reinforcement vs Positive Reinforcement,” “Teaching a Dog to Back Up Without Body Pressure,” and “How Shock Collar Training Works.”
 I did this because negative reinforcement (R-) is often misunderstood and is also quite insidious, entering into our training and in our lives without our knowing it.
 It can have fallout, just like punishment.
 One of the reasons I write and make videos about it is that R- happens so easily in life all the time, and it comes so naturally to us.
 I think it should be handled with care.
 That being said, I have used it deliberately in a few different training situations in the past, and use it accidentally now and then in life with my dogs (but not as part of a protocol).
 What is important to me is to identify when I am using it, be mindful of it, be honest about it, keep watching the dog to observe the response, and continue to improve my own training and behavior.